Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » Lyrica vs Gabapentin, Uses, Benefits, Side Effects – Complete Guide
+Home » Prescription and Medication » Lyrica vs Gabapentin, Uses, Benefits, Side Effects – Complete Guide

 Sometimes it’s just hard to know the difference between drugs, let alone which ones are better for us, so here we’re looking to provide some accurate information on the differences between Lyrica and Gabapentin, and some guidance on which is better for you.

 Throughout this of course, we must stress that your doctor should be consulted regarding any change or intentions you have regarding your current medication or your health in general.

 So first, the quick answer, then we’ll get into some detail…

 Which is better Lyrica or Gabapentin?
 Overall, Lyrica is better than Gabapentin.
 Although both these drugs are approved and give similar output, Lyrica has an additional system of absorption.
 This system of absorption enables the drug to be better transported and supports complete absorption more so than Gabapentin.

 So why might we be considering this fact? …